cheapjack/cheapjack.github.io/_posts/2015-09-18-festivals-and-funghal-hospitality-deadwood-is-not-dead.md

 ####Festivals as Havens

 AND felt like a retreat into a haven for exploring and thinking and making art with technology; but also about making it in the landscape and not just in the city and to deal with different scales.
-It echoed myself and Markus Brinkmann's thoughts of getting away from **Festivals** and **labs** and instead thinking about **havens**, springing from thinking about hackspaces as havens for knowledge and people.
-Havens imply more sustained research and exploration and space for reflection/renewal; and DeadWood was a great example of that as is the ongoin work with Rod & his team at BLS in Lancaster.
+It echoed myself and Markus Brinkmann's thinking around [PublicEngineering](http://cheapjack.github.io/2014/06/18/publicengineering-is-a-response-to-bochum-in-the/) of getting away from **Festivals** and **labs** and instead thinking about **havens**, springing from thinking about hackspaces as havens for knowledge and people.
+Havens imply more sustained research and exploration and space for reflection/renewal; and DeadWood was a great example of that as is the ongoing work with Rod & his team at BLS in Lancaster.

 #Day 2